HotAndCold245/Hidden-Grotto/README.md

 ```

 # Feedback
-Please submit an issue on the repository or try the official Obsidian discord server.
+If there are any issues, you can submit an issue on the repository or try the official Obsidian discord server in the #theme-dev channel.

 # Changelog
-##### V1.2.3
+##### V1.2.4
 - Changed tab header appearance
-- Added presets - Alola, Calyrex, Lucario, Meloetta, Skeledirge
+- Added presets - Absol, Alola, Calyrex, Lucario, Meloetta, Skeledirge, Zacian
 - Removed presets - Rivals, Gardevoir, Wattrel, Zygarde